 - Furthering the City's sustainability and climate action goals

-An overlay zoning district is proposed that includes all lots in and within 50 feet of a floodplain.
-These lots will be subject to the Floodplain Management regulations and restrictions as well as the typical zoning and development regulations, similarly to how historic district regulations work.
+An overlay zoning district includes all lots in and within 50 feet of a floodplain.
+These lots are subject to the Floodplain Management regulations and restrictions as well as the typical zoning and development regulations, similarly to how historic district regulations work.

-The proposed Floodplain Management Overlay District will regulate both lots in floodplains currently under EGLE (the Michigan Department of Environment, Great Lakes & Energy) jurisdiction and those non-EGLE jurisdiction floodplains the same.
+The Floodplain Management Overlay District regulates both lots in floodplains currently under EGLE (the Michigan Department of Environment, Great Lakes & Energy) jurisdiction and those non-EGLE jurisdiction floodplains the same.